Randomized benchmarking of a high-fidelity remote CNOT gate over a meter-scale microwave interconnect

-We implement directional state transfer using the SATD method, for both directions, and evaluate the error per state transfer~(EPS) via the network benchmarking~(NB) method of Ref.~\cite{helsen2023benchmarking}.
-The protocol and the results of NB is shown in \cref{fig:rb}~(a) and (c), where we perform single qubit randomized benchmarking with alternating $l$~qubits swapped by directional state transfers.
-In our NB implementation, the number of Clifford gates is always chosen to be an even number to make the final population return to $Q_\mathrm{L1}$.
-Note that the NB circuit and the following two-qubit RB experiments that consists of multiple state transfers require frame tracking~\cite{PhysRevApplied.21.024018, PRXQuantum.5.020338} to compensate false phase rotations on the $l$~qubits before and after each state transfer.
+We implement directional state transfer using the SATD method in both directions and evaluate the error per state transfer~(EPS) via the network benchmarking~(NB) method of Ref.~\cite{helsen2023benchmarking}.
+The protocol and the results of NB are shown in \cref{fig:rb}~(a) and (c), where we perform single-qubit randomized benchmarking with alternating $l$~qubits swapped by directional state transfers.
+In our NB implementation, the number of Clifford gates is always chosen to be an even number to ensure that the final population returns to $Q_\mathrm{L1}$.
+The exponential curve fit of the $Q_\mathrm{L1}$ ground state population at the end of the NB circuit yields the base $\gamma_\mathrm{NB}$.
+The EPS is converted from the base as $\varepsilon_\mathrm{ST}=(1-\gamma)/2$, resulting in $0.012\pm 0.001$ in our experiment.
+Note that the NB circuit and the following two-qubit RB experiments, which consist of multiple state transfers, require frame tracking~\cite{PhysRevApplied.21.024018, PRXQuantum.5.020338} to compensate for unintended phase rotations on the $l$~qubits due to qubit frequency differences before and after each state transfer.
 More details about the frame tracking can be found in the Supplemental Material.
-The exponential decay fit of the final population of $Q_\mathrm{L1}$ gives an EPS of $0.012\pm 0.001$.
-As shown in the Supplemental Material, even though we always use even number of state transfers, we observe an increase in the population of $Q_\mathrm{L2}$ with the sequence length, which we hypothesize originates from leakage error during state transfer.
+A detailed error budget analysis of the SATD-based state transfer is provided in the Supplemental Material, where the largest error source is energy decay and decoherence, accounting for approximately $2/3$ of the total error.
+As shown in the Supplemental Material, even though we always use an even number of state transfers, we observe an increase in the population of $Q_\mathrm{L2}$ with sequence length, which we hypothesize originates from leakage errors during state transfer.
 The leakage rate is also estimated from the exponential fit of the final population of $Q_\mathrm{L2}$ to be $0.011\pm0.001$.